Saverio001/jo-condor.org/hugo-website/content/text/peculiar/index.md

 tags: []
 images: []
 summary:  >
-            All these texts share one peculiar commonality: they are all incredibly boring.
+            Sometimes, you come across texts that share one peculiar commonality: they are all incredibly boring.
-            Each of them tells you nothing significant, or meaningful.<br>
+            Each of them tells you nothing, and leaves you in exactly the same state of mind as before.<br>

-            One could possibly wonder, is that all there is?
+            How should we respond to this?

 ---

-All these texts share one peculiar commonality: they are all incredibly boring.
+Sometimes you come across some texts that share one peculiar commonality: they are all incredibly boring.

 Each of them tells you nothing, and leaves you in exactly the same state of mind as before.
 You would not be able to recall what each was about - much less, *why was it even there*.
+They mean nothing, in a very deliberate way: *as if they were designed not to mean anything*.

 They are the white noise of the written word.
-They mean nothing because *they are not supposed to mean anything*.

 Wondering about the meaning of what has explicitly been designed to have no meaning is a fool's errand.